NeilWkz/react-jk-jk/step-by-step.md

     await screen.findByTestId("joke")

-    expect(mockjokes).toHaveBeenCalledTimes(2)
+    expect(mockJokes).toHaveBeenCalledTimes(2)
 })
 ```

 You'll notice that instead of awaiting our  `doneLoading` function we are now awaiting a joke appearing on the screen, then clicking our button and then awaiting another joke.
 Our `expect` statement now introduces another key concept of testing, mocking.
 So let's write our mock.

-First we need to get more results from our service and store them in our mock.
+To make this test grow green, we need to get some more results from our service and store them in our mock.
 Now we create an array of only the results

 ```
 const jokes = [